Ealing Council serves the residents and businesses of London's fourth largest borough, which is located in the heart of west London.

 - 4 Liberal Democrat councillors

-Councillor Julian Bell is the Leader of Ealing Council and Paul Najsarek is the council's Chief Executive.
+Councillor Peter Mason is the Leader of the council and Paul Martin is the council's interim head of paid services.

-Ealing Council puts the needs of our 350,000 residents above all else and the council's six priorities reflect the issues that matter most to local people.
+Ealing Council puts the needs of our 342,000 residents above all else and the council's three priorities reflect the issues that matter most to local people.
 We are committed to improving services, our performance and ensuring value for money in everything we do.